Ay-aron24/Career-Track-Analysis/README.md

 Based on the insights and findings above, we would recommend the 365 Data Science to consider the following:

-* Given that the percentage of completion is around 2% for all completed tracks, **reevaluate whether 2% is an expected percentage for completing a career track and, if not, introduce a way to help students increase their chances of completing a course.**
+* Given that the percentage of completion is around 2% for all completed tracks, **reevaluate whether 2% is an expected percentage for completing a career track and, if not, introduce a way to help students increase their chances of completing a career track.**

-* Since most students complete a track between 91 to 365 days, **reevaluate the career track's structure and see if it's appropriate that it takes longer than usual to complete a track.**
+* Since most students complete a track between 91 to 365 days, **reevaluate the career track's structure and see if it's appropriate that it takes longer than usual to complete a track.
+If not, focus on assisting students to complete a track sooner.**

 * Since October had the lowest number of enrollments for all career tracks and isn't in the range of 800 to 1,200 enrollments, **enhance marketing efforts and boost engagements to drive students to enroll in a career track in October.**